SAP/terraform-provider-btp/docs/resources/subaccount_environment_instance.md

 page_title: "btp_subaccount_environment_instance Resource - terraform-provider-btp"
 subcategory: ""
 description: |-
-  Create an environment instance, such as a Cloud Foundry org, in a subaccount.
+  Creates an environment instance, such as a Cloud Foundry org, in a subaccount.
   Tips:
   * You must be assigned to the subaccount admin role.
   * Quota-based environments, such as Kyma, must first be assigned as entitlements to the subaccount.